Carinsurance.com Insights

 State minimum car insurance in Iowa

-Iowa’s car insurance laws require a minimum coverage of $20,000 in bodily injury liability per person, $40,000 in bodily injury liability per accident and $15,000 in property damage liability.
+Iowa laws mandate that all drivers carry insurance with minimum liability limits of $20,000 for bodily injury liability per person, $40,000 for bodily injury liability per accident and $15,000 for property damage liability.

-Drivers in Iowa must purchase the minimum required car insurance to operate their vehicles on the road.
+Drivers in Iowa must be aware of the minimum insurance coverage requirements to stay compliant.

 Liability-only car insurance in Iowa